Software202/js-digital-analog-timestamp-clock/README.md

-"A JavaScript All-In-One Digital, Analog and Timestamp clock and calculator"
+A JavaScript All-In-One Digital, Analog and Timestamp clock and calculator